-Buying on Carousell: What to Do if the Seller Disappears after Getting Paid
+What to Do if a Carousell Seller Goes MIA after Getting Paid

 You’re scrolling through the Carousell app when something you want to buy catches your eye.
 You contact the seller, make an offer and transfer payment to the seller’s bank account.

 You then ask the seller when the two of you will be meeting up, or when the seller will be posting the item to you.
 However, the seller goes MIA!!

 Is your money gone for good?
 What can you do in such a situation?

 You can file a claim with the Small Claims Tribunals to try getting your money back from the seller.
 The Small Claims Tribunals is part of the Singapore court system and hears claims arising from any contract for the sale of goods for up to $20,000 (or $30,000 if both parties agree to increase the claim limit).

 All claims have to be filed within 2 years from the date of claim.
 This date will generally be the day that the seller failed to deliver the item to you.